tildearrow/furnace/doc/1-intro/README.md

 every chip is emulated using many emulation cores, therefore the sound that Furnace produces is authentic to that of real hardware.

+## quick start

+if you just want to jump right in and get going, it's recommended to go through the [quick start guide](quickstart.md) first. it won't take long, and it'll get you familiar enough with the program to make sense of the rest of the documentation.

 ## hexadecimal

 Furnace uses hexadecimal (abbreviated as "hex") numbers frequently. see [this guide](hex.md) for a crash course.